copier-org/copier/docs/configuring.md

 [the `copier.yml` file](#the-copieryml-file).

-This makes projects easier to update because when the user is asked, the default answers will be the last ones he used.
+This makes projects easier to update because when the user is asked, the default answers will be the last ones they used.

 The file **must be called exactly `{{ _copier_conf.answers_file }}.jinja`** (or ended with [your chosen suffix](#templates_suffix)) in your template's root folder) to allow